stefandezarn/SQL-Portfolio-Project/SQL.md

 ```
 <img width="265" alt="Screenshot 2023-03-08 at 3 07 47 PM" src="https://user-images.githubusercontent.com/116113763/223891704-7a793476-1a93-4875-9f61-cadc5459105f.png">

+### What are the most popular pizza catergories?
+What are the associated revenues?
+Create rankings for both quantity sold and revenue from that category.
 ```
--- What are the most popular pizza catergories?
-What are the associated revenues?

 SELECT
     pt.category,